 - Access point reprogramming

-Wireless capabilities provide an increased level of flexibility and scalability.
-Security of multiple offices can be put under one umbrella, because information received from each and every office is saved in one single place.
+Wireless capabilities provide an increased level of flexibility and scalability and the security of multiple offices can be put under one umbrella; information received from each and every office is saved in one single place.

 When making use of cloud access control you can monitor live-stream videos from any device and at any time during the day.
 Thus, your security needs can be addressed in real time and you don't have to hire an in-house security specialist.
 Your access control provider will take care of any security-related issues.

 When we think of the legacy access control, it has the following drawbacks compared to a cloud-based physical access control system:

 - Higher upfront costs (purchase of local servers and other hardware)

 - Proprietary legacy systems make it hard to change a security vendor

 - Centralized controllers are usually limited to a certain number of doors

-- They require presence of an on-site specialist who can react to an issue if it arises
+- They require the presence of an on-site specialist who can react to an issue if it arises